John Hume: Joins in the formation of the SDLP

 In August 1970, Hume became deputy leader of the Social Democratic and Labour Party (SDLP) which he formed with five other Stormont MPs: Gerry Fitt, Republican Labour Party; Austin Currie, Nationalist Party; Paddy Devlin, Northern Ireland Labour Party; and independents, NICRA activists Ivan Cooper and Paddy O’Hanlon.
+Serving as the party's General Secretary (until his assassination by loyalists in June 1973) was Republican-Labour Senator, Paddy Wilson.

-According to Devlin, this formation had not been Hume's first choice.
+According to Devlin, this coalition had not been Hume's first choice.
 In June 1970, Hume had broken with others in the group in supporting Eddie McAteer, as the Westminster challenger to the Unionist for Londonderry.
 The others were of the view that the civil-rights campaigner Claude Wilton was the more credible candidate.
 They believed a Protestant, who, as an Ulster Liberal, had taken more than a third of the vote in the constituency the year before, had "just the sort of cross-community support" they were aiming to attract "as the bedrock" of their new party.
 Hume had been meeting with McAteer's Nationalists and with Gerry Quigley's National Democratic Party, and was pulled back to the Stormont group only when they announced that they were going ahead with a new party under the leadership of Fitt.
 Hume proposed that it be called the "Social Democratic Party", but Fitt and Devlin had insisted that without "Labour" in its title, the party would not be acceptable to their working-class voters in Belfast.

 Not embraced in the new party was Bernadette Devlin.
-Devlin had made international headlines, aged 21, as the youngest MP to enter the British House of Commons following her victory in April 1969 as the "Unity" candidate in a Mid Ulster by-election, and again in December when given a six-months sentence for her role in the defence of the Bogside.
+Devlin had made international headlines, aged 21, as the youngest MP to enter the British House of Commons following her victory in April 1969 as the "Unity" candidate in a Mid Ulster by-election, and again in December when given a six months' sentence for her role in the defence of the Bogside.
 Viewing her as having gone "wholly over to the International Socialists in Britain", Hume described her as a "disaster".